EonClaw/DIY-Flight-Controller-STM32F411CEU6/UPLOAD.md

     OR

     While disconnected, press hold BOOT0 button, connect to USB port, then release BOOT0 button.

+    OR

+    While connected to INAv or Betaflight-Configurator, got to CLI and type

+    "DFU" for INAV-Configurator or "BL" for Betaflight-Configurator

 Upload firmware using Configurator while in DFU mode.